Reviem0/CompSci-Notes/Networks and Security/Network Layer/Link Layer.md

 - Automatic Repeat reQuest (ARQ):
 	1. **Stop-and-Wait**: Send 1 frame, wait for ACK
 		- Inefficient if ACKs are lost or frames are damaged.
-	2. **Go-Back-N**: Send multiple frames, retransmit all frames that occur after a missed ACK
+	2. **Go-Back-N**: Sends multiple frames (pipelining) using sequence numbers.
+		-  If an ACK is missed, it retransmits from that frame onwards.
 	3. **Selective Repeat**: Retransmit only lost frames
 - Acknowledgment models:
 	- Connectionless (no ACKs, e.g. Ethernet)